ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Edge
 ----

-As of July, 2017 Microsoft has yet to release an API to support Copy, Cut and Paste operations within the Edge browser.
+As of July, 2017 Microsoft has yet to release an API to support Copy, Cut and Paste operations within the Edge browser and the clipboard.
 These opertions will not work in Virtel when using Edge.

 .. raw:: latex